CatIsNotFound/CContainerKit-Wiki/docs/en/quickstart/index.md

 #### Ninja (Linux)

 It is highly recommended to use [Ninja](https://ninja-build.org/) for compilation in a Linux environment. *(Note: Ninja needs to be installed via package manager or downloaded from [Github](https://github.com/ninja-build/ninja/releases))*

+!!! note
+    When compiling the project using ninja, make sure a compiler is already installed on your system.
+See the [GCC (Linux)](#gcc-linux) section below for details.

 ??? tip "How to install ninja"
     On different Linux distributions, you may need to use different package managers to install Ninja.